Winter Bill FAQs

 • Where can I get help to pay my bill?

-If you need assistance with your bill you can contact the Home Energy Assistance Program at 315-379-2303.
-This program is income based and those that qualify can receive a regular heating benefit and up to two emergency benefits.
+If you need assistance with your bill, you can contact HEAP (Home Energy Assistance Program) at 315-379-2303.
+This program is income based.
+Those that qualify can receive a regular heating benefit and an emergency benefit.

 Talk to us today!